 StargazingYosemite is an amazing spot for stargazing as it is so dark when you get out of the valley.
 My favorite spot for it is Glacier Point which you can read about below.

-Winter AttractionsWinter is my favorite time to visit Yosemite as there is only a quarter of the people that visit in the summer and the snow really makes the valley come to life.
+Winter AttractionsWinter is my favorite time to visit Yosemite.
+Only a quarter of the people that visit in the summer come in the winter, and the snow makes the valley come to life.
 Getting out on a pair of snowshoes is a great way to see this beautiful area during the winter, here are a few of my favorite spots.